ethanhs/stub-package/README.md

 # Stub package

-This is an example of a PEP-561 compliant stub-only package.
-It ships stubs for https://github.com/ethanhs/sample-typed-package, another sample PEP 561 compliant package.
+This is an example of a PEP-561 compliant stub package.
+It ships stubs for the package in https://github.com/ethanhs/pep-561, another sample PEP 561 compliant package.

 # License